andypern/iggy/workshop/iggy101/README.md

 			/usr/local/opt/python/bin/python2.7: No module named boto3.__main__; 'boto3' is a package and cannot be directly executed

-	If you see `No module named boto3` , it means it was unable to install.
+	If you only see `No module named boto3` , it means it was unable to install.
 Please notify one of the lab facilitators.